 While the women and children were locked in the town church, the men were taken to various barns, where the Germans had machine guns.
 They shot the men first in the legs, so they would die more slowly.
 Of those 195 men, only 5 survived.
 Meanwhile the Germans torched the church, and the women and children who tried to flee were machine-gunned to death.
 A total of 247 women and 255 children were murdered.

 I had read about visiting here, but I did know what to expect.
 The entire experience is incredibly powerful.
 We followed the Village des Martyrs sign.
 The cost to get in the underground museum Centre de la Mémoire) is 7€ (the 2€ audio guide is a must, in my opinion).
-No photos…photo blow. from website.
+No photos…photo below is from website.

 We then walked through the museum that documents in great deal the rise of the Nazis until you come upon the information regarding that fateful day in June 1944 and its aftermath.
 We were very impressed how this museum was set up and how it explained, in great detail, the history of those turbulent and terrible years.